Best kitchen brands

 See how each fitted kitchen firm scored overall on measures such as quality of products and customer service by visiting our page on the best and worst kitchen brands.

 Many kitchen companies offer a kitchen installation service, but with others you'll need to book an installer - either one recommended by the company or one you find yourself.
 The fitting service is sometimes included in the cost, but not always.

-Taking DIY to a new level, 9% of people installed their kitchen themselves, and 5% got a friend or family member to do it.
+The DIY route is less popular - 9% of people installed their kitchen themselves, and 7% got a friend or family member to do it.

-35% of the people who didn't use the kitchen company to install their kitchen said it was because they prefer to choose their own installer, while 30% said it was because it was cheaper.
+29% of the people who didn't use the kitchen company to install their kitchen said it was because they preferred to choose their own installer, while 17% said it was because it was cheaper.

 Kitchen installation checklist

 Take the hassle out of having your new kitchen fitted and ensure the process goes smoothly with these tips on finding and using a good kitchen fitter:

 - If the company you bought from is installing your kitchen, find out who exactly will be fitting it, as many companies sub-contract to third parties.
 You'll need to know who to contact if any problems or delays arise.